Author name: Susan Taylor Brand

 Trail Ridge Road Opens and I Determine Not To Go Up There

+Trail Ridge Road?
 No no no no. They have told me it’s scary.
 There are cliffs.
 Apparently pretty dramatic ones.
 My mother, who is afraid of heights, went up there once and now she’s afraid to drive on any part of the Rockies.
-Even people generally considered “normal” and not paranoid or unstable say Trail Ridge Road is […]
+Even people generally considered “normal” and not paranoid or unstable say Trail […]

-Perhaps Bohemian Rhapsody’s Freddy Mercury is not gay enough for critics …the movie was great all the same
+Bohemian Rhapsody Review: Freddy Mercury is not gay enough for critics?

-I almost didn’t go to see the new Queen biopic, Bohemian Rhapsody.
+Bohemian Rhapsody review: On the picture, not the song.
+I almost didn’t go to see the Queen biopic, Bohemian Rhapsody.
 The DJ said on the radio at the time.
 “As for a Bohemian Rhapsody review … well, the reviews are mixed.”
-After watching it, and being thoroughly moved, especially by the second half of the movie, I went back.
-I re-read the iffy
+After watching it, and being thoroughly moved, especially by the second half of the

 Finishing Benjamin Lorr’s Hell-Bent, a Yoga Memoir